IsraelOrtuno/permalink/readme.md

 This package wouldn't be complete if you could not configure your SEO attributes for every single permalink record, it would have been almost useless!

-As you may have already noticed, there is a `seo` column in your `permalinks` table.
-This column will store all your SEO information in a JSON format.

 ## Automatic SEO generation

 For SEO tags generation [ARCANDEV/SEO-Helper](https://github.com/ARCANEDEV/SEO-Helper) is being used.
 This package offers a powerful set of tools to manage your SEO meta tags.

-Permalink package provides content for [ARCANDEV/SEO-Helper](https://github.com/ARCANEDEV/SEO-Helper) form a specific `seo` column in the permalinks table.
-This column is supposed to store all the SEO related data for a given permalink in a JSON format:

 ```
 {